ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 {PANEL:Cluster.HardDeleteOnReplacement}

-Set hard/soft delete for a database that was removed by the observer form the cluster topology in order to maintain the replication factor.
+Set hard/soft delete for a database that was removed by the observer from the cluster topology in order to maintain the replication factor.

 - **Type**: `bool`
 - **Default**: `true`